Skip to content

 Background

-The Oracle case illustrates a structural blind spot that is becoming " more acute as AI-driven layoffs accelerate at speed.
-New York " updated its WARN Act to require AI disclosure in mass layoff notices, " yet after nearly a year of operation zero of 162 companies " covering 28,300 workers cited AI as a cause.
-California's SB 951 " proposes 90-day notice for AI-driven mass layoffs.
-Bipartisan " senators have pressed the Department of Labour to expand workforce " data collection to capture the gap.
-The WARN Act, as written, " appears structurally unfit for the speed and distribution of " AI-era workforce reductions.
+By May 2026, four major AI-era employers — Oracle, Microsoft, PayPal, and GitLab — had navigated WARN obligations in the space of two months without producing a single enforcement action.
+New York updated its WARN Act to require AI disclosure in mass layoff notices, yet after nearly a year of operation zero of 162 companies covering 28,300 workers cited AI as a cause.
+California's SB 951 proposes 90-day notice for AI-driven mass layoffs.
+The WARN Act, as written, appears structurally unfit for the speed and distribution of AI-era workforce reductions.